Setting up Folder Redirection

 always on the LAN) and then use the "Laptop Backup" feature of the Logon Script Builder instead.

 When using the Logon Script Builder, it will build a script for you.
-If you are using Scripting Mode, you can manually
+If you are using the Script Editor, you can manually

 write a script and use the same commands.
 The commands available for Folder Redirection are:

 You can also control Offline Folders using these commands: EnableOfflineFolders, DisableOfflineFolders, AddOfflineFolder, RemoveOfflineFolder and OfflineSyncFolder.

 Recommended Group policy setting

 You should generally enable the "Run logon script synchronously" group policy setting, when using Folder Redirection.